praveek/launch.en/help/extension-reference/web/adobe-media-analytics-3x-for-audio-and-video-extension/overview.md

 * [Analytics Extension](/help/extension-reference/web/adobe-analytics-extension/overview.md)
 * [Experience Cloud ID Extension](/help/extension-reference/web/experience-cloud-id-service-extension/overview.md)

+>[!IMPORTANT]
+>
->[!IMPORTANT]  This extension deploys with Media 3.x SDK which is not backward compatible with Media 2.x SDK.
-If your page already uses Media 2.x SDK use [Adobe Media Analytics for Audio and Video Extension](/help/extension-reference/web/adobe-media-analytics-for-audio-and-video-extension/overview.md) instead of this extension.
+>This extension deploys with Media 3.x SDK, which is not backward compatible with Media 2.x SDK.
+If your page already uses Media 2.x SDK, use [Adobe Media Analytics for Audio and Video Extension](/help/extension-reference/web/adobe-media-analytics-for-audio-and-video-extension/overview.md) instead of this extension.

 After you have included all three of the extensions mentioned above in your Launch project, you can proceed in one of two ways: